bootstrapworld/curriculum/lessons/lookups/langs/en-us/slides.md

 - Complete the exercises on @printable-exercise{lookup-questions.adoc}.
 - Complete @printable-exercise{pages/more-practice-w-lookups.adoc}

-* Open the @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, Animals Spreadsheet} in a browser tab, or turn to @link{../ds-intro/pages/animals-dataset.adoc}.
+* Open the @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, Animals Spreadsheet} in a browser tab, or turn to @link{../ds-intro/pages/animals-dataset.adoc, The Animals Table}.

 - Which row is `animalA`?
 Label it in the margin next to the dataset.
 Which row is `animalB`?
 - Label it in the margin next to the dataset.